Last Updated on December 12, 2019

 Everyone in the class managed the spin and invert without too much difficulty.
-Everyone except Julie.
+Everyone except Karen.

 She attempted her back hook spin and her arms immediately dropped straight – this is common for beginners.

-She attempted it a second time, this time with my co-instructor talking her through it, which is her job, as Julie clearly struggled with this move.
+She attempted it a second time, this time with my co-instructor talking her through it, which is her job, as Karen clearly struggled with this move.

 “I don’t need your help!”
-Julie snapped at the other instructor.
+Karen snapped at the other instructor.
 But, she failed to do the move yet again.

 “Can we try something else?
-I always struggle with spins on this type of pole,” asked Julie.
+I always struggle with spins on this type of pole,” asked Karen.

 Sure.
 Blame the pole, I thought.
 It’s the pole’ s fault, not yours. *Rolls eyes*